HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 app.route('/dashboard', require('./views/dashboard'))
 ```

-Again we already prepare events to log a user out and we are presenting him with an option to see the landig page as a logged in user (which we didn't implement yet).
+Again we already prepare events to log a user out and we are presenting him with an option to see the landing page as a logged in user (which we didn't implement yet).
 The second argument we are passing to `new Identicon()` is the dimension of the identicon we want to get out.
 Feel free to take a breather here and play around with values for our *userId*.

 ### Mock store data

 Next up is the state of our application.
-For that we will define a store which handles our applications state.
+For that, we will define a store which handles our applications state.
 You can think of this as a build in Redux.
 Let's create a `stores/auth.js` store now.
 It will handle the two events we fired up above and provide data about a logged in user.

 ```javascript
 // stores/auth.js